Fadelis/grpcmock/README.md

 </dependency>
 ```

-You have to declare the `@AutoConfigureGrpcMock` for the test class to enable gRPC Mock.
+You have to declare the `@AutoConfigureGrpcMock` for the test class to enable gRPC Mock:

-Spring-Boot test class should look something like this:
 ```
 @SpringJUnitConfig
 @SpringBootTest(classes = Application.class, webEnvironment = WebEnvironment.NONE)
 @AutoConfigureGrpcMock(port = 0)
 class TestClass {

-    ...
+  @Value("${grpcmock.server.port}")
+  private int grpcMockPort;

+  private ManagedChannel serverChannel;

+  @BeforeEach
+  void setupChannel() {
+    serverChannel = ManagedChannelBuilder.forAddress("localhost", grpcMockPort)
+        .usePlaintext()
+        .build();
+  }
 }
 ```

 If the gRPC Mock port is set to 0, then a random port will be selected for the server.
 It is the recommended approach to improve test run times.
 Once a random port is selected it can be access via `${grpcmock.server.port}` property and used in gRPC `Channel` creation.

 Mapping stubs will be cleared after each test run and after each test class run.
 If test class was run with a fixed port, the test context will be marked as dirty to reinitialise a new one.

 ### JUnit5